iterate/cusdis/README.md

 <p align="center"><a href="https://cusdis.com" target="_blank" rel="noopener noreferrer"><img width="100" src="/public/images/artworks/logo-256.png" alt="logo"></a></p>

+Start dev server
+Firstly, create a .env file:

+DB_URL=file:./db.sqlite
+USERNAME=admin
+PASSWORD=password
+JWT_SECRET=ofcourseistillloveyou

+(use bash, not zsh, or use npm)

+# install dependencies

+$ yarn

+# start dev server

+$ yarn dev
+Now open http://localhost:3000 and signin with admin and password

+# Using PostgreSQL

+yarn dev is using SQLite by default.
+If you want to develop with PostgreSQL, first change DB_URL in .env to your db connection url:

+# .env

+DB_URL=postgres://xxx
+...
+Then use yarn dev:pg to start the dev server.

+# Developing widget (use bash, not zsh, or use npm)

+$ yarn widget
+The widget demo will run on http://localhost:3001

+Change the attributes of the widget in widget/index.html (Don't commit this file if you only modify something for testing).

+Modify schema
+Database schema is defined in prisma/$DB_TYPE/schema.prisma.

 Cusdis is an open-source, lightweight (~5kb gzip), privacy-friendly alternative to Disqus.